nirmalkar/daily-routine-schedule-app/README.md

 The application provides a user-friendly interface to manage your daily schedule.
 Here's a breakdown of the main sections:

 ### Daily Routine
 This section allows you to view and manage your daily routines.
 You can add, edit, and delete routines.
+The application automatically saves your data per day.

 ### To-Do
 This section allows you to manage your to-do list.
 You can add, edit, and delete tasks.
+You can also copy unselected todos to the next day using the arrow button.

 ### Memos
 This section allows you to create and manage memos.
-You can add, edit, and delete memos.
+It also includes a timer that restarts automatically after 20 minutes.

 ### Date Navigation
 Use the date navigation to view your schedule for different days.
+Double click on the date to switch to the current date.

+The application also supports a Dark/Light mode.

+The application can be personalized using the `settings.json` file.

+## Architecture

+The application consists of the following components:

+- A Flask application (`app.py`) as the backend for the database, running on port 5000.
+- A Node.js application for the frontend, running on port 3000.

+The application is deployed via Docker.

+The port and database configuration are located in the `.env` file.

+The database, `settings.json`, and `.env` files are mounted for the docker container.

 ## Technologies